nrkravikumar/Django-Document/User Profile Creation.md

 ---
 ### Creation of Form:
-   - While model creation is done in mysql then we are proceeding for ```form creation``` whatever the fields that we are going to display and to enter the values to the tables in particular field.
+   - While model creation is done in mysql then we are proceeding for ```form creation``` whatever the fields that we are going to display and to enter the values to a tables in particular field.
-   - We are aware of creating a form in our app that is created previously so in that we are going to create a new class (i.e., as userdefined names here we are creating the form name as **ProfileForm**) for our newly created model class.
+   - We are aware of creating a form in our app that is created previously so in that we are creating a new class (i.e., as userdefined names here we are creating the form name as **ProfileForm**) for our newly created model class.
-   - Before proceeding to create a class for userdefined form first we need to import the created model class to here for importing the model from model to form we are using ```from django.models import ModelForm``` so here whatever the model we are giving for that we are creating a form so we need to import the ```ModelForm```
+   - Before proceeding to create a class for userdefined form first we need to import the created model class to here for importing the model from models.py for that we are using ```from userprofile.models import Profile_details``` so here whatever the model we are giving for that we are creating a form so we need to import the ```ModelForm```
-   - After importing we need to import the model class also for which model we are going to create a form. so for accessing that model we are importing as ```from userapp.models import modelname``` here the userapp is your app name whatever we had created previously and the model class name is just created in the ```models.py``` file.
+   - After importing we need to import the model class also for which model we are going to create a form. so for accessing that form we are importing form class to display a particular field by using model names so the form for creating modelsform as ```from django.forms import ModelForm```.
+By this class form we can create a user defiend form values that is to be displayed in .html file
    - Finally the importing in forms.py looks like below.
      #### ```Importing model and modelform in forms.py```
      ``` python
-     from django.models import ModelForm
+     from django.forms import ModelForm
      from userprofile.models import Profile_details
      ```
    - So we need to create a userform class for inputting the specified values to models.